-The Psychological Reasons Why We Post Selfies
+The Science Behind Why We Take Selfies

 Bustle presents our Beauty IRL package, a tribute to our readers' love of beauty and the way they use makeup and skin care to express themselves, to embrace their identities, and to self-soothe.
 Check out more of those stories here.